uri-yanover/4qbits/_posts/2022-03-26-tackling-4d-chess.md

 Further complexity comes from the talent/personnel angle.
 Whereas in the past there was a decent supply of competent specialists who settled for a single niche field, this is simply no longer the case.
 Recruiting *anyone* is hard these days, and it is especially hard for positions in which there's no well defined challenge or growth path - in particular, having just one-of-a-kind role in an organization is a very hard sell for most candidates in terms of ability to grow.

-# What is 4D chess and who is playing it?
+# What is the "4D chess" and who is playing it?
 The opposite of the anarchy of non-experts making decisions would be only experts making decisions.
 However this approach, which I call "centralization" is impossible going forward, period.
 The reason for that is what I call the attention bottleneck: a modern organization employs such a diverse set of technologies and approaches that having a single decision-maker decide on many categories of these would mean (a) that a single person has to be competent in an unrealistically wide array of subjects and (b) that everybody would need to wait for that person's inputs.

 Modern R&D decision-making may be described as "4D chess", where each of the following has long-lasting effects interacting with the other 3: